radfordneal/pqR/src/extra/xdr/README.txt

 There was some further tidying up in July 2011 to enable this to be used on other systems.
 In particular, we replaced 'long' by int32_t and 'u_long' by uint32_t to ensure 32-bit types.

+For pqR: got rid of xdrmem_destroy, storing a null pointer in the structure of functions instead.